Meribel is an attractive chalet-style purpose-built ski resort situated right at the heart of the world’s largest ski area.

 The principal Meribel settlement is simply called Meribel and sprawls up a west-facing hillside from 1,400m to 1,750m.
-The key parts of Meribel proper, which are linked by a free shuttle bus service, are, in ascending order, Centre, Altitude 1600, Plateau de Morel and Belvedere.
-(Another separate group of buildings is clustered around the Altiport at 1,700m.)
-This is the place that most people think of when they talk about Meribel and it is arguably the prettiest post-war purpose-built resort in Europe, largely thanks to its Scottish founder, Colonel Peter Lindsay.
-Before World War Two Lindsay had skied extensively in the Austrian Tyrol and had been much impressed by the pretty wooden chalets he found there.
-Consequently, when he became involved in the early development of Meribel, he modelled much of it on what he had seen in Austria.
-So while other new French resorts were being built in rather unattractive raw concrete, Meribel began as a collection of wooden chalets and it is to this style of architecture that it has fortunately remained faithful right up to the present day.
+This is the place that most people think of when they talk about Meribel ski holidays and it is arguably the prettiest post-war purpose-built resort in Europe, largely thanks to its Scottish founder, Colonel Peter Lindsay.
+While other new French resorts were being built in rather unattractive raw concrete, Meribel began as a collection of wooden chalets and the new properties are still built in this style today.